“Part street theater, part performance art, part sporting event” — Pat Keck, of the 1980s inspiration for the project, World Sculpture Racing.

 The History of Sculpture Racing

-PSR was founded in Cambridge, Massachusetts in 2014 (with its first events in 2015) as a revival of and tribute to World Sculpture Racing Society (WSRS), which took place during Cambridge Arts River Festival events for five years in the 1980s, and in other locations nationally and worldwide.
+PSR was founded in Cambridge, Massachusetts in 2014 (with its first events in 2015) as a revival of and tribute to the World Sculpture Racing Society’s races, which took place during Cambridge Arts River Festival events for five years in the 1980s, and in other locations nationally and worldwide.
 It was founded by artists Geoffrey Koetsch and Kirby Scudder.
-A cousin genre, Kinetic Sculpture Racing (KSR), existed in California, but WSRS’s founders were not familiar with it.
-KSR, which now exists nationwide, including in Baltimore, Philadelphia, and now Lowell (The Lowell Kinetic Sculpture Race), is structured around engineering challenges of having to traverse water, sand, and mud.
+A cousin genre, Kinetic Sculpture Racing (KSR), unknown to WSRS’s founders, expanded nationwide, including in Baltimore, Philadelphia, and Lowell (The Lowell Kinetic Sculpture Race).
+The KSR genre is structured around engineering challenges of having to traverse water, sand, and mud.
 The WSRS genre, contrariwise, emerged from the arts–fine art sculpture, installation and performance arts, happenings, and was personally curated by Koetsch and Scudder.
 It also featured a strong kinetic component emblematized by Arthur Ganson’s work.
 Please see the World Sculpture Racing page to learn more about the sculpture racing genre.
 We thank WSR Co-Founder Geoffrey Koetsch for his kind mentorship.

 People’s Sculpture Racing, whose inaugural events were in 2015, fashioned its mission both to maintain a strong artistic tradition in the custom and standard of the WSRS and also to open up the project to the community and emergent artists and inventors.
 This accounts for the specific character of the two different races.
 Everyone is invited to submit applications for and participate in both races, with the caveat that jurors must approve River Festival teams, and all must follow the guidelines.
 In past years, families who initially participated in the Community Race entered and contended in the River Festival.
 Likewise, River Festival racers have participated in the Community Race.